 “For in this we groan, earnestly desiring to be clothed with our habitation which is from heaven” (2 Corinthians 5:2).

-Consequently, some people settle for what they CAN have right now.
-Deep down, they may know that in this world human beings are just “strangers in a strange land,” but since the end of their sojourn is not immediately in sight, they feel that they might as well make themselves at home.
-They see this as being “realistic.”
+Consequently, some people settle for what they can have right now.
+Deep down, they may know that in this world human beings are just “strangers in a strange land,” but since the end of their sojourn is not immediately in sight, they suppose they might as well make themselves at home.
+They see this as being realistic.

 Other people simply reinterpret the gospel.
 Theologies such as the social gospel of the early twentieth century and the preterism of the late twentieth century are examples of efforts to remove the tension in the New Testament between the “already” and the “not yet.”
 They do this by diminishing the “not yet,” alleging that the gospel is primarily about what we can have in God right now.